iOS 26 vs. iOS 18: What’s Really New with Liquid Glass?

 What Is Liquid Glass in iOS 26?

 Liquid Glass is Apple’s new design language, inspired by the Vision Pro headset.
 Think of it as a modern, transparent, and slightly animated UI look that reacts to your wallpaper and movements.
-But here’s the catch: as of the latest developer beta (July 2025), Apple has already pulled back on the extreme transparency.
+However, as of the latest developer beta (July 2025), Apple has already pulled back on the extreme transparency to ensure better legibility.

 Real Talk: Is Liquid Glass a Big Deal?